RichardCoffee/privacy-my-way/README.md

 ## Description

-This plugin should enable you to control some of the information that the WordPress core code sends back to wordpress.org, such as the number of users you have and what plugins/themes are installed and active.
+This plugin will enable you to finely control some of the information that the WordPress core code sends back to wordpress.org, including your site's url, the number of users you have, what plugins are installed and active, and what themes are installed and active.
 It does not filter what PHP and MySQL versions your server is running, nor the language files installed.

 ## Installation

 Please use [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).

-Do not use the Wordpress Upload option because Github includes the version number as part of the directory name inside the zip file.
-This does not play well with Wordpress.
+When using the Upload option, be aware that Github includes the version number as part of the directory name inside the zip file.
+You will need FTP or SSH access to around that.
 Once you have the plugin actually installed, then upgrades via the admin dashboard will work just fine.

 ### Manual Installation